-- ornstein\uhlenbeck\sl() for simulation on specimen level for use in conjunction with paleoTS package - random\walk() and stasis() to simulate other modes of evolution
+- ornstein\uhlenbeck\sl() for simulation on specimen level for use in conjunction with paleoTS package - random\walk() and stasis() to simulate other modes of evolution ornstein\uhlenbeck\sl simulate ornstein-uhlenbeck (OU) process (specimen level)

 '''

-library("admtools") # required for plotting of results t = seq(0, 3, by = 0.01) 1 = ornstein_uhlenbeck(t, y0 = 3) # start away from optimum (mu) plot(1, type = "1") 12 = ornstein_uhlenbeck(t, y0 = 0) # start in optimum lines(12$t, 12$y, col = "red")
+library("admtools") # required for plotting of results

+t = seq(0, 3, by = 0.01)

+l = ornstein_uhlenbeck(t, y0 = 3) # start away from optimum (mu)

+plot(l, type = "1")

+l2 = ornstein_uhlenbeck(t, y0 = 0) # start in optimum

+lines(l2$t, l2$y, col = "red")

 '''

-Simulates an Ornstein-Uhlenbeck process on specimen level ( $\$ sl).
+Simulates an Ornstein-Uhlenbeck process on specimen level (\sl).
 The mean trait value is simulated using the Euler-Maruyama method.
-The process is simulated on a scale of 0.25 \ min(diff(t)) and then interpolated to the values of t.
-At each sampling location there are n $\$ per $\$ sample specimens that are normally distributed around the mean trait value with a variance of intrapop $\$ var.
+The process is simulated on a scale of $0.25 \times \min(diff(t))$ and then interpolated to the values of t.
+At each sampling location there are n\per\sample specimens that are normally distributed around the mean trait value with a variance of intrapop\var.
+Note that different parametrizations of OU processes are used in the literature.
+Here we use the parametrization common in mathematics.
+This translates to the parametrization used in evolutionary biology (specifically, the one in Hansen (1997)) as follows: